aspose-words/Aspose.Words-API-References/english/net/aspose.words.fields/formfieldcollection/_index.md

 ---
 title: Class FormFieldCollection
 second_title: Aspose.Words for .NET API Reference
 description: Aspose.Words.Fields.FormFieldCollection class.
-A collection of FormField objects that represent all the form fields in a range in C#
+A collection of FormField objects that represent all the form fields in a range in C#.
 type: docs
 weight: 2480
 url: /net/aspose.words.fields/formfieldcollection/